 Perhaps it's time to repot the plant into a bigger pot if:

-There have been a large number of studies looking at plants and how they respond to different pot sizes.
 A roundup study in 2012 looked at 65 previous independent studies and concluded that "On average, a doubling of the pot size increased biomass production by 43%".
+In simple terms, bigger planters usually mean bigger plants.

 This Kleinia stapeliiformis (Pickle Plant) was in a small decorative pot and had stopped growing.
 Now it's in a larger container and is hurtling upwards.
+You can see how it looks today in my care article for this plant where I show it off in the article photos.

 Just remember that a bigger planter won't automatically always mean bigger plants.
 The space the roots have to grow into is just one part of the puzzle.
 The other basic care requirements still need to be met.

-Every succulent has its own needs, so if you need more specific advice or help working out why your plants are not growing, find it in our Plant Hub and read up on what it wants.
+Every succulent has its own needs, so if you need more specific advice or help working out why your plants are not growing, find it in my Plant Hub and read up on what it wants.

 There are many containers and planters that are perfectly suitable for succulents, but there are a few loose rules I recommend plant parents follow for the best results.